|

 today. we needed to build them ourselves, because none were available

+for the Boss Hoss.
 The standard engine in a Boss

 Hoss is a 350 CI 355 HP small block Chevrolet motor with a cast iron